nathanvid/infinitemage-website/content/chapters/chapter_0208.md

 But Canis didn't change his mind.

-He didn't know how long it would take to disable the Mecha System.
+He didn't know how long it would take to disable the Mecca System.
 Wasting manpower under any circumstances was never a good method.

 "Nothing's certain anyway.
 There's no guarantee it'll be easier with two people.
 Let's each do what we can.
 That's the best option right now."